couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-admin/admin-tasks.markdown

 <p>Note</p>
 <p>If you want to change this setting for an entire Couchbase cluster, you
 will need to perform this command on per-node and per-bucket in the cluster.
-By default, any setting you change with `cbepctl` will only be for the named bucket at the specific node you provide in the command.</p>
+By default, any setting you change with <code>cbepctl</code> will only be for the named bucket at the specific node you provide in the command.</p>
 <p>This means that if you have a data bucket that is shared by two nodes, you will
 nonetheless need to issue this command twice and provide the different host